-The results of the first experiment showed that speed of the microfluids increases with an increase in the angle of elevation.
-Chloroform shows maximum speed and the acceleration is maximum around the elevation angles $60^{\circ}-70^{\circ}$ .
+Although the first experiment is simple but significant, especially while comparing it with the results of our third experiment.
+The first experiment showed that speed of the micro-fluids increases with an increase in the angle of elevation.
+Chloroform shows flow velocity and it increases as the elevation angle increases.
 Ethanol shows minimum flow speed.
-Both ethanol and methanol show maximum acceleration around $80^{\circ}-90^{\circ}$ of elevation angles.
+Both ethanol and methanol show maximum flow velocity around 80° and 90° of elevation angles.